-Likelihood

-Likelihood is a calculation, based upon information available and past experience, of how probable it is for the risk event to be realised.
+Likelihood - Likelihood is an assessment, based upon information available and past experience, of how probable it is for the risk event to be realised.
 It can range from not likely to certain.
 Likelihood criteria need to be calibrated to suit the organisation and its needs.
 This is another step in the process where reviewing the organisations risk framework will provide the appropriate likelihood descriptors and ratings that are meaningful.

-Consequence

-Consequence is a calculation, based upon the information available and past experience, of the results of a risk event being realised.
+Consequence - Consequence is an assessment, based upon the information available and past experience of the impact of a risk event being realised.
 This is generally described in terms of harm to individuals from minor to death, cost to the organisation from minimal to threatening the financially viability of ongoing operation and in terms of reputational damage.
 It is important that consequence criteria reflect meaningful impacts that are relevant to the organisation.

-Risk severity

-Risk severity is the calculation based upon the likelihood and consequence rating of the risk, generally through the use of a risk matrix, that rates the risk as low, moderate, high or extreme.
+Risk severity - Risk severity is the calculation based upon the likelihood and consequence rating of the risk, generally through the use of a risk matrix, that rates the risk as low, moderate, high or extreme.
 Using a simple heat map to calculate risk severity

 A heat map or risk matrix is a two axis matrix that tracks likelihood from lowest to greatest on one axis and consequence, from lowest to greatest on the other.
 Once a risk has been analysed and a consequence and likelihood rating has been given to it, a risk matrix or heat map can be used to determine the overall rating of the risk.
-The matrix should contain information that reflects the organisations appetite and tolerance for risk.
+The matrix should be developed in line with the organisations appetite and tolerance for risk.
 It is vital that an organisation's heat map is calibrated properly otherwise risks will be incorrectly rated for the environment and objectives of the organisation.
 As such, too much effort will be wasted on risks that are incorrectly identified as too high or insufficient effort will be applied to risks incorrectly rated as too low.